How to Measure Online ROI With a Sales Funnel

 Oh no!
 That’s a -150% ROI.
 If I were you, I would stop spending that time on Facebook or focus on selling a higher-priced product.

-But what if those customers came back the following year for another tax filing?
+But what if those customers came back three months later?

 That would change your ROI equation, and you could say that the gain from your investment is actually $1,000.